nickgammon/G-Pascal/markdown/assembler.md

 If you do not put an "ID" byte after the BRK, then the code shown will simply be the opcode of the next instruction in the source.

+### Resume after breakpoint

+After hitting a breakpoint, you can type RESUME to continue at the next instruction.
+In this case you **must** put a breakpoint identifier after the breakpoint, or the code will be resumed one byte from the correct place.
+This means you can put various breakpoints in your code and check that registers (and other memory addresses) are what you expect before resuming execution.

 ### Debugging prints

 Another technique is to put "debugging prints" inside your code.
 This could be used instead of inserting BRK instructions if you just want a breadcrumb trail of what is being executed and in what order.
 For example: